notm1ke/pdf-metadata/README.md

 #### CSV format

-The accessibility report CSV file typically has the following columns, however we only really care about the **Url** field in this script.
-Thus, you can basically assemble a CSV file of a bunch of URL rows and it will work just as well.
+The accessibility report CSV file typically has the following columns, however we only really care about the **Url**, **Mime type**, and **Deleted at** fields in this script.
+Thus, you can basically assemble a CSV file of a bunch of URL rows, Mime types, and blank deleted at fields and it will work just as well.
+This is simply the format the UConn reports tend to come in.

 | Field                   |
 |-------------------------|